 I love making quilts for babies.
 Honestly, I love making pretty much anything for a baby.
 In part because babies are incredibly cute and it’s a better way to show my love than secretly eating them up for dinner.
-But mostly because babies are tiny, which means anything you make for them is also tiny.
+But mostly it’s because babies are tiny, which means anything you make for them is also tiny.

 The first baby quilt I made was for one of Brad’s nephews.
-I made the mistake of deciding to knit a quilt with different coloured squares and little intarsia animals in each square.
+I made the mistake of deciding to knit a quilt with different colored squares and little intarsia animals in each square.
 I was twenty-one years old and had no idea what I was doing.
 It took months to knit that quilt, watching reruns of Seinfeld and Law and Order on TV.

 Fast forward a bunch of years, and I’ve made a number of baby quilts.
 A process mostly refined by the two quilts I made for Max.
-They are still my favourite thing to sew because they are:
+They are still my favorite thing to sew because they are:

 - Quick and easy

-- Thoughtful and heirloom-y
+- Thoughtful and heirloomy

 - Super cute!